MDAnalysis/UserGuide/doc/source/contributing.rst

 With pip and virtualenv
 -----------------------

-Like conda, virtual environments managed with virtualenv allow you to use different versions of python and python packages for your different project.
-Unlike conda, virtualenv is not a general-purpose package manager; it leverages what is available on your system, and let you install python packages using pip.
+Like conda, virtual environments managed with `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ allow you to use different versions of Python and Python packages for your different project.
+Unlike conda, virtualenv is not a general-purpose package manager; it leverages what is available on your system, and lets you install Python packages using pip.

 To use virtual environments you have to install the virtualenv package first.
 This can be done with either pip or the package manager of your system: